 The 103rd Street and 111th Street station areas are primarily comprised of residential land uses, with the predominant housing type being single-family homes.
-By comparison, the Michigan Avenue station area contains significantly more multifamily homes and the 130th street station area is exclusively multifamily with single-family homes in surrounding areas.
+By comparison, the Michigan Avenue station area contains significantly more multifamily homes and the 130th street station area is exclusively multifamily with single-family homes in surrounding auto-oriented type of development that occurs areas.